A pair of local soccer players have been named All-Americans by the United Soccer Coaches.

 “It is so awesome,” Walsh said. “(Summit coach Eric) Hill told me last night and I was so excited.
 Nowhere in my mind did I think about being an All-American.”

-Walsh and Bindbeutel were two of four All-American selections from Missouri, joined by Liberty Kansas City's Shae Turner and St. Teresa's Lily Farkas.
+Walsh and Bindbeutel were two of four All-America selections from Missouri, joined by Liberty Kansas City's Shae Turner and St. Teresa's Lily Farkas.

 Bindbeutel's freshman season was truly special, as she helped the Crusaders win the Class 3 state championship last month.